-- December 1 – Admission for Spring
+- Spring Semester: December 1

-Freshman Class Requirements
+Freshmen Class Requirements

-Incoming freshmen are required to have taken the following classes prior to attending the University of La Verne and passed with a grade of a C- or better:
+Incoming freshmen are required to have taken the following classes prior to attending the University of La Verne and passed with a grade of C- or better:

 - four years of English;